Kris-Bastiani/boiler__gulp_webpack/README.md

 # Gulp + Webpack Boilerplate

-A build setup that uses Webpack to compile JS using Babel and React, and uses Gulp to minify images using imagemin, compile HTML from Pug and compile CSS from Sass.
+A build setup that uses Webpack to compile JS using Babel, and uses Gulp to minify images using imagemin, compile HTML from Pug and compile CSS from Sass.

 ## Getting Started